davidabek1/asprilo/README.md

   we have found it can be installed on Linux only (some commands exists only on Linux platform).
 * Read carefully asprilo site and install the generator and vizualizer.
 * Install dotnet core, in order to be able to run the MAPF solvers DLLs.
+* Branches in current git:
+  - master branch is handling Running Demo section create asprilo folder under users home directory, and clone this files and folders into it. master branch is following original asprilo installation while adding support for incremental solve, while working with vizualizer, see issue #31 on their git site. using this branch asprilo is solving only anonymous problems, while MAPF solvers are given default assignment (e.g. first robot to first shelf, second robot to second shelf... )
-* create asprilo folder under users home directory, and clone this files and folders into it.
+  - assignments branch is handling Running the tests section create asprilo folder under users home directory, and clone this files and folders into it. assignments branch has added support of assign rules to the encodings, so asprilo will solve non-anonymous problems
 ## Running the tests

 ### Generating logistic M problems